Goals and Benefits

 Advance the knowledge base about worldview diversity in higher education research and practice.

 The INSPIRES Index is a benchmarking tool designed to gauge how welcoming campuses are for students holding diverse spiritual, religious, and secular worldviews.
-We seek to inspire institutions to make meaningful improvements to campus climate and enhance interfaith engagement and literacy.
-Colleges and universities in the United States and across the globe are invited to participate.
-American and Commonwealth format surveys are available at this time.
+We inspire institutions to make meaningful improvements to campus climate and the student experience, enhancing interfaith engagement and literacy.
+Colleges and universities in the United States and across the globe are invited to participate, with American and Commonwealth format surveys available.

-Additionally, the Index offers students and their families insight on what programs, policies, and practices each institution is currently engaged in, as well as spotlight campuses that are exemplary in their efforts to welcome students of different spiritual, religious, and secular identities.
+Additionally, the Index offers students and their families insight on what programs, policies, and practices institutions are currently engaged in.
+INSPIRES spotlights campuses that are exemplary in their efforts and making improvements to welcome students of different spiritual, religious, and secular identities.

 Benefits